haraphat01/travel/README.md

 * Edit information about city
 * Add expert
 * Edit information about expert
+* Check feedback
+* Check statistics of the bot

 ## Project installation
 1. Install Python 3
 2. Clone the repo (use default cloning)
 3. Install all requirements from the file requirements.txt
-4. Choose the token in main.py (BOT_TOKEN - token of deployed version, BOT_TEST_TOKEN - token of version for testing)
+4. Choose the token in admin.py (BOT_TOKEN - token of deployed version, BOT_TEST_TOKEN - token of version for testing)
 5. Run main.py

 To run using docker: